Lemoncode/CSS_Samples/02 Isolated demos parcel/05 flexbox/02 Alignment in Flexbox children/README.md

 2. Now we force body to get the same height as the root element.
 We make margin to zero to avoid vertical scroll bar.

 ## If we run the application we will see a list of divs align on a single column.
-This column will get all the available width, since they are bloc elements.
+This column will get all the available width, since they are block elements.

 ### 1. The first property that we are going to play with is `justify content`.